abudrionis/icdcoder/README.md

 **(iii)** `-test_file`    	Filepath to csv file used for testing.
 The file needs to follow the structure specified in the section How to prepare dataset used for fine-tuning.

-Evaluate an entire by entering
+Evaluate an entire file by entering

 `python3 BERT_coder.py -test_file [filepath to data]`